 I would stay by the rocks on the left side, before the turn.
-Also around the bay, not far from shore, you may find some other great spots with coral reef surrounded by lovely water creatures, mainly barracuda, cuttlefish, pufferfishes.
+Also around the bay, not far from shore, you may find some other great spots with coral reefs surrounded by lovely water creatures, mainly barracuda, cuttlefish, and pufferfishes.

 If you go on the weekend the beach gets pretty busy but not crowded.
 On weekdays you may be able to be on your own, but, be careful in the water and check the weather before going.
 There may be dangerous currents that you cannot see from the shore, especially if you are not an expert swimmer.
 It is best practice not to snorkel alone, though.